 If you’ve ever been in a semi-pro studio you would have seen they use multiple studio monitors.
 Do you know why?

 Actually, engineers listen and compare the mix in different monitors to be clear that the mix would sound good in consumer speakers.
-In some studios consumers, speakers are also used for the final listening.
+In some studios, consumer speakers are also used for the final listening.

-Monitor management systems provide a switching solution for a different type of monitors.
-You can connect all your monitors with the system and listen to a one by using a switch.
+Monitor management systems provide a switching solution for different types of monitors.
+You can connect all your monitors to the system and listen to one by using a switch.

-So if you have more then one pair of monitors in your studio, sure you should get a monitor management system.
+So if you have more than one pair of monitors in your studio, sure you should get a monitor management system.